Originally Published on October 25, 2022

 Music and video streaming services

 These companies offer on-demand access to music, TV shows, and movies to their subscribers.
 Examples of such companies include Netflix and Spotify.
-According to Deloitte’s 2022 Digital Media Trends report, paid video streaming services in the US have had a consistent churn rate of 37% since 2020.
+According to Deloitte’s 2022 Digital Media Trends report, paid video streaming services in the US have had a consistent since 2020.

 News media

 News media companies have shifted their focus to digital over the past years.
-In 2021, 65% of people in the US said that they never or rarely got their news from print media.
+In 2021, said that they never or rarely got their news from print media.
 Organizations like The New York Times and the Financial Times offer their customers digital subscription packages where they can access news articles and information through their online platforms.

-Despite the shift to digital, mobile news apps still experienced an uninstall rate of 25% in 2022.
+Despite the shift to digital, mobile news apps still experienced an in 2022.

 Telecommunications service providers